WOGRA-AG/terraform-kustomization-shepard/README.md

 ### Installation

-Create a realm, client and user with credentials in your instance of [Keycloak][] and supplement `configmap.yaml` in `./manifests/backend/base` and `./manifests/frontend/base` with your configuration.
+Create a realm, client and user with credentials in your instance of [Keycloak][] and supplement `./manifests/common/configmap.yaml` with your configuration.

 In `./examples/kubernetes` you find a [Terraform][] script to install [Shepard][] on your configured [Kubernetes][] cluster.
 And this is how it